Hot-Dip Galvanized Steel Sheets in Coils EN

 Usually within thirty working days after receiving buyer’s advance payment or LC.
 We will arrange the factory manufacturing as soon as possible.
 The cargo readiness usually takes 15-30 days, but the shipment will depend on the vessel situation.

-- Q: How are steel coils used in the production of furniture components?
+- Q: How do steel coils contribute to the circular economy?

 Send your message to us